 Title I is part of the federal Every Student Succeeds Act [ESSA].
-Title I funds are used to provide instructional support for those children who have trouble with reading and mathematics.
+Title I funds are used to provide instructional support for those children needing additional support in reading and mathematics.
 Money is allocated by the federal government and distributed to the Central Bucks School District by the Pennsylvania Department of Education.
 The amount of money each school receives is based on the number of children eligible for free and reduced lunch programs.